DevOpsCraftsman/CoSMIC/cosmic/why.md

 - GRASP
 - …

-If that so, a legimate question can be asked here is:
+If that so, a legimate question that can be asked here is:

 ## Do we really need another one?

-Well, maybe yes, maybe not… Ultimately, it is for you –the community– to decide…
+Well, maybe yes, maybe not… Ultimately, it is for you –the community– to decide.
-The test of time will tell if an acronym was worth it or not.
+The test of time will tell if a new acronym was worth it or not.

-On anthore hand, instead of being constently reluctant to any new acronyms, a good strategy may simply to curate and filter them, and select the ones that you the highest value for you.
+On the other hand, instead of being constently reluctant to any new acronym, a good strategy may simply be to curate and filter them, and select the ones that have the highest value for you.

 Here is a proposition of guidelines that can help identify the intersting ones: